Who is more vulnerable to environmental hazards?

 People living with a disability

-A person living with a disability cannot easily carry out day to day tasks [9].
-People living with a disability may be more susceptible to environmental hazards and will find it more difficult to respond to them.
-They may also be more socially isolated and have a lower income due to their disability [10].
+A person living with a disability cannot always easily carry out day to day tasks.
+People living with a disability may be more susceptible to environmental hazards and may find it more difficult to respond to them.
+They may also be more socially isolated and have a lower income due to their disability [10], which can increase vulnerability.
 Living with a disability can include having:

 • a physical impairment that limits day to day activities